Joaqim/eu4-autosave-archiver/README.md

 Save File Archiver for Europa Universalis IV

-Copies  save files automatically to a subfolder with save file name after each save (manual as well as automatic.)
+Copies  save files automatically to a subfolder with save file name after each save, manual as well as automatic.

 *Works in Ironman mode*